Strategic Network Abandonment: Results

-The same qualitative difference arises in our model when comparing networks with weak and strong complementarities.
-To illustrate these dynamics, we generate a network of $N = 300$ agents from the power-law cluster (Holme–Kim) ensemble which combines preferential attachment with triadic closure.
+To illustrate this, we generate a network of $N = 300$ agents from the power-law cluster (Holme–Kim) ensemble which combines preferential attachment with triadic closure.
 Each new agent forms $m = 2$ links to existing agents, and with probability $p = 0.1$ each new edge closes a triangle, producing a network with both a heavy-tailed degree distribution and realistic clustering typical of social and collaboration networks.
-Finally, the edge weights are uniformly rescaled such that $\rho(A) = 3$, ensuring that $\beta \rho(A) = 0.9$ for $\beta=0.3$.
-We then simulate the network decay with relatively large ($\beta=0.3$) and relatively small $(\beta=0.05)$ complementary value, respectively.
-As shown in Figure~\ref{fig:complementary_dependence} (middle), for small $\beta$, where utilities depend primarily on local neighbors, the decay proceeds in abrupt, punctuated steps corresponding to discrete $k$-core removals as predicted by Eq.\eqref{eq:integer_threshold}.
+Finally, the edge weights are uniformly rescaled such that $\rho(A) = 1$.
+We then simulate the network decay with varying $\beta$ from $0.01$ to $0.99$.
+As shown in Figure~\ref{fig:beta_and_stochasticity_dependence} (left), for small $\beta$, where utilities depend primarily on local neighbors, the decay proceeds in abrupt, punctuated steps.
 When $\beta$ is larger, in contrast, indirect feedbacks diffuse the impact of each agent’s departure more widely across the network, leading to a more gradual reduction in overall activity.
-This difference can be traced to the distribution of effective influence within the network.
-At low $\beta$, heterogeneity is captured largely by degree; at high $\beta$, it is captured by Bonacich centrality, which integrates paths of all lengths and therefore exhibits substantially greater dispersion.
-As illustrated in Figure \ref{fig:complementary_dependence} (right), the Gini coefficient of the Bonacich centralities is consistently higher than that of degrees, reflecting this greater diversity in strategic influence.
-The resulting heterogeneity cushions the system against coordinated collapse, because nodes differ widely in their effective centrality and thus respond asynchronously to rising outside options.